 The hutters have come to believe Shoreline Management want the huts demolished and replaced with caravans.
 Since repairs to the huts – asked for by the firm – have not been carried out, Shoreline do not recognise the occupiers’ status on the site and rents are not being charged.

 Andrew Young remains sceptical of the families’ appeal to history.
 “None of [the current owners] served in the wars, they just bought them as they were sold on and paid peanuts for them,” he says.
 “It’s nothing personal.
 It’s our property and we just want people on our ground that will improve the area and abide by the rules and regulation of the site.
 They’re actually squatting on our land.
 We’re not going to be railroaded.”

-Battles over land rights are not unfamiliar in Scotland.
-And this one has an obvious precedent further south.
-The Carbeth huts, 10 miles outside of Glasgow, caught the nation’s attention a decade ago when rent rises by the laird escalated into a full-blown battle for survival.
+Scotland has a long history of land battles.
+This one has links to a dispute over the Carbeth huts, 10 miles outside of Glasgow, which caught the nation’s attention a decade ago when rent rises by the laird escalated into a full-blown fight for survival.

 Like the Barry hutters, the group at Carbeth wanted an end to year-to-year leases offering no protection or incentive to maintain their holiday homes.
 At the height of the dispute, after some of the huts were burned down, a committee at the Scottish Executive looked into the affair and concluded someone should investigate further.

 Although no legal boundaries were established for the peculiarity of the huts, the Carbethians managed to win the support of the local council in creating a conservation area and a not-for-profit company.

 Anyone lucky enough to visit the place cannot fail to be charmed.
 Tiny green and brown hobbit-like cottages nestle under rolling hills and forest, chimney smoke circling skyward.